Visit Pacentro, one of the most beautiful towns in Abruzzo

-Make ‘Chitarra con pallottine’ (pasta guitar with tiny meatballs) at home with my 84y Nonna Amina’s recipe
+Make ‘Chitarra con pallottine’ (pasta guitar with tiny meatballs) at home with my 84 years Nonna Amina’s recipe.

-Formaggio fritto literally ‘fried cheese’ is a typical dish from Abruzzo. it’s made with a young cow cheese, dredged with a special batter and then fried.
-So damn Tasty.
+Formaggio fritto literally ‘fried cheese’ is a typical dish of Abruzzo.
+It’s made with a young cow cheese, dredged with a special batter, and then fried.
+So damn tasty!
+Do not miss it!

 White & Black Truffles

 Truffles are the gold of Abruzzo!
-You have to savour them on top of some pasta, meat, or even have a truffled ‘formaggio fritto’ and end your meal with a ‘Truffle Gelato’
+You have to savor them on top of some pasta, meat, or even have a truffled ‘formaggio fritto’ and end your meal with a ‘Truffle Gelato’.

 Join our Abruzzo’s Truffle hunt and lunch.

-Savour the local wild game of Abruzzo in a small family-owned restaurant.
-Courses might include: wild boars, pheasant, deer & hare.
+Savor the local wild game of Abruzzo in a small family-owned restaurant.
+Courses might include wild boars, pheasant, deer & hare.
 Everything should be served with the king of the wines, the Montepulciano d’Abruzzo.

-Did you know in Abruzzo we produce saffron?
-It’s real, even the best chef in the world source saffron from Abruzzo.
-Abruzzesi saffron meals range from the classic risotto rice to second courses with sheep, desserts and liquors too.
+Did you know that we produce saffron in Abruzzo?
+It’s real, even the best chefs of the world source saffron from Abruzzo.
+Abruzzesi saffron meals range from the classic risotto rice to second courses with sheep, desserts, and liquors too.